 Illinois now has one of the longest statute of limitations for state employment discrimination claims.
 Most states have 180- or 300-day limitations periods.
 Yet Arkansas, California, the District of Columbia, Florida, Idaho, Minnesota, New York, Ohio, Oregon, Rhode Island, Vermont, West Virginia, and now Illinois have all joined the growing trend to extend these deadlines beyond the federal requirement.

-The second amendment creates and entirely new protected classes, effective January 1, 2025:
+The second amendment creates entirely new protected classes.
+Effective January 1, 2025:

 - Family Responsibilities: Illinois prohibits an Illinois employer from taking adverse actions against an employee, or prospective employee, based upon the employee’s “family responsibilities”.